RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab03.md

 Click Login with OpenShift.

 Login with your OpenShift Credentials.
-You maybe asked to accept authorizations.
-Go ahead and do so and re-login.

 <img src="../images/jenkins_ocp_login.png" width="500" />

+You will be asked to authorize access to the jenkins service account.
+Go ahead and Allow selected permissions.

 # Jenkins